Baseball cap: Design

 Fitted baseball hats — those without an adjuster — are normally sewn in six sections, and may be topped with a matching fabric-covered button (also called a squatchee) on the crown.
-Metal grommets or fabric eyelets are often sewn or attached near the top of each of the six sections of fabric to provide ventilation.
+Metal grommets or fabric eyelets are often sewn or attached near the top of each of the six fabric sections to provide ventilation.
 In some cases, the rear sections of the crown are made of net-like mesh material for extra ventilation.
 The peak is typically stiffened by a sewn-in piece of paperboard or stiff plastic.

 Variations

-Baseball hats are made of many types of material and shaped in various styles for different purposes.
+Baseball hats are made from many materials and come in various styles for different purposes.
 Major and minor league baseball players wear classic-style hats made of wool (or more recently, polyester) with their team's simple logo and colors; the logo is usually embroidered into the fabric.
-More recently there are brands that are using uncommon materials for snapback hats as for example wood brims.
+More recently, some brands are using uncommon materials for snapback hats, such as wood brims.

 Formerly, baseball hats only came in standard hat sizes.
 Since the early 1970s, they have also been available in a one-size-fits-all form, with an adjustment strap in the back.
 The style, commonly called snapback, has become increasingly popular as a fashion accessory, as have team caps, popularized especially by rap and hip-hop musicians.
 Advances in textiles have led to the "stretch-fit" hat, which uses Lycra or rubber to allow a hat to have a fitted style while still being "adjustable" within sizes.

-The front may be soft, or may be stiffened by buckram to display a logo more clearly.
+The front may be soft or stiffened with buckram to display a logo more clearly.

 Another version of the baseball hat is a plastic mesh hat with a foam front imprinted with a company logo.
 This style is sometimes called a trucker hat or a "gimme hat" because it is given away for free as a promotional item.

 There are 4 major types of baseball hats: